enetheodore/craftconnect-bk/README.md

 # Craft-Connect -Backend

 This template provides a minimal setup to support your React + Vite frontend with a robust backend.

 📋 Table of Contents

    1. 🤖 Introduction
    2. ⚙️ Tech Stack
+   3. 🛠️ Features
+   4. 🗓️ Planned Features
-  3. 🚀 Getting Started
+   5. 🚀 Getting Started

 ---